Understanding Cold Feet: Raynaud’s Disease and the Podiatrist’s Role in Management

 B. Stress Management

-Emotional stress can trigger Raynaud’s attacks.
-Stress-reduction techniques such as deep breathing, meditation, and yoga can help reduce the frequency and severity of episodes.
+Stress can trigger attacks.
+Techniques such as deep breathing, meditation, and yoga may help reduce frequency and severity.

 C. Avoid Triggers